 We cover refurbishment projects and more in our buy-to-let advisory workshops, taking attendees through the different avenues of property investment and exploring factors they would need to consider.
 We consult each attendee to assess their skills, desires and personal situations, to help them figure out the best property investment plan for their individual needs.

-To find out more about our buy-to-let property investment workshops or how we can help you by working with you as a consultant to help you identify the right property to buy- contact your local branch Coventry, Hinckley, Liverpool, Newcastle, North Tyneside, Wolverhampton of Concentric Sales & Lettings.
+To find out more about our buy-to-let property investment workshops or how we can help you by working with you as a consultant to help you identify the right property to buy- contact your local branch Coventry, Hinckley, Liverpool, Wolverhampton & Crewe of Concentric Sales & Lettings.